Coin flips, poker hands and other crazy ways America settles tied elections

 Story highlights

-- A Virginia House race will be decided by random chance on Thursday
+- A tied Virginia House race was decided by random chance on Thursday

-- Election ties in the US are often broken by drawing lots or coin flips
+- Election ties in the US are sometimes broken by drawing lots or coin flips

-(CNN)The near-future of Virginia politics will all come down to random chance on Thursday.
+(CNN)The near future of Virginia politics all came down to random chance on Thursday.

-Officials with Virginia's State Board of Elections will gather in Richmond at 11 a.m. to draw a name out of a ceramic bowl.
-Winner gets a seat in the state's House of Delegates.
-Loser goes home.
+Officials with Virginia's State Board of Elections gathered in Richmond and drew a name out of a ceramic bowl.
+The winner, Republican David Yancey, got a seat in the state's House of Delegates.
+The loser, Democrat Shelly Simonds, went home.

 But the random lottery isn't all that strange in the context of American politics.
 US states and localities have long had political tie-breaking rules in place that rely on random chance.
 That means drawing lots or straws, flipping coins or playing cards.